vt24061991/VG/README.md

   dbt docs generate
   dbt docs serve

- To explore the catalog, use: http://localhost:8080.
+ To explore the catalog, use: http://localhost:8080 or see transformation/catalog.json

 **Submission:**